WalletConnect/walletconnect-specs/docs/specs/clients/chat/spam-protection.md

 # Chat Spam Protection

-To ensure a positive end-user experience, it's essential to mitigate spam and protect users from chat spam and [push notifications spam](../push/spam-protection.md).
+To ensure a positive end-user experience, it's essential to mitigate spam and protect users from chat spam and [notify spam](../notify/spam-protection.md).
 This document outlines the measures taken to prevent spam and maintain a high-quality experience for end-users.